gabebw/shorthanded/README.md

 Status code: 502 Bad Gateway

-Failure is directly from Heroku's create action, because that's the only thing that should fail, and even that is unlikely, but here's an example:
+Failure is directly from Heroku or DNSimple, depending on which failed.

+Example Heroku response:

 ```json
 {